Did you know there are at least four ways to sync Amazon Seller financial data to QuickBooks?

 Sync Summarized Data on Payouts

-A2X is one app in the marketplace that syncs Amazon data in a summarized format.
-But what does that mean?
+One of our competitor’s apps syncs Amazon data in a summarized format.
+What does that mean?
 It summarizes the data for each payout and posts one journal entry into QuickBooks, which will match the deposit in the banking feed.
-The journal entry records sales, discounts, refunds, sales tax and fees for the period that the payout covers.
+The journal entry records sales, discounts, refunds, sales tax, and fees for the period that the payout covers.
 For many sellers, Amazon pays out every two weeks.
 So this will cover sales for the two weeks in one journal entry.
 So far so good.

-However, this presents a major problem at month end, when the payout crosses into the next month.
+However, this presents a major problem at month-end, when the payout crosses into the next month.
 The sales for the 2-week period could fall into the following month, when payouts are booked and you will not have clean financials from month to month.
-To mitigate this problem, A2X will post a separate journal entry retroactively to split the sales, so each month is correctly reflected.
+To mitigate this problem, this particular competing app will post a separate journal entry retroactively to split the sales, so each month is correctly reflected.
 While this solves the issue, it delays the month end close until this occurs.

 Sync Summarized Entry on Daily Basis

-To have real time accurate financial information, the best way is to post daily entries with summarized data into QuickBooks.
-This enables you to run financial statements on any day of the month, giving you real time financial information to manage your business.
+To have real-time accurate financial information, the best way is to post daily entries with summarized data into QuickBooks.
+This enables you to effectively manage your business and run financial statements on any day of the month.

 Bookkeep’s integration with Amazon posts proper accounting entries to QuickBooks Online on a daily basis.
 We’re accountants ourselves, so we know what accountants are looking for.